ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/token-bridge-deployment.md

 This development enhances the interoperability of the Arbitrum Orbit ecosystem.
 The token bridge architecture includes contracts located on the  <a data-quicklook-from='parent-chain'>parent chain</a> as well as a complementary set of contracts on the <a data-quicklook-from='child-chain'>child chain</a>.
 These entities communicate via the <a data-quicklook-from='retryable-ticket'>Retryable Ticket </a> protocol, ensuring efficient and secure interactions.

-For an in-depth exploration of the token bridge mechanism, feel free to consult the [`ERC-20` token bridge overview](https://docs.arbitrum.io/for-devs/concepts/token-bridge/token-bridge-erc20) where you'll find insights into the design and operational dynamics of the bridge.
+For an in-depth exploration of the token bridge mechanism, feel free to consult the [`ERC-20` token bridge overview](https://docs.arbitrum.io/for-devs/concepts/token-bridge/token-bridge-erc20), which provides insights into the bridge's design and operational dynamics.

 ### Token Bridge Deployment Steps

-Following the [deployment](token-bridge-deployment.md) and initialization of the Orbit chain, the subsequent phase involves deploying contracts on both the parent chain and the child chain.
+Following the [deployment](token-bridge-deployment.md) and initialization of the Orbit chain, the subsequent phase involves deploying contracts on both the parent and child chains.

 To establish and configure the token bridge effectively, the process can be broken down into the following steps: